tldr-pages/tldr/pages/common/latexmk.md

 `latexmk -pdf {{source.tex}}`

-- Clean up all temporary tex files in the folder:
+- Force the generation of a document even if there are errors:

-`latexmk -c`
+`latexmk -f {{source.tex}}`

 - Clean up temporary tex files created for a specific tex file:

 `latexmk -c {{source.tex}}`

-- Clean up temporary tex and output files:
+- Clean up all temporary tex files in the current directory:

-`latexmk -C`
+`latexmk -c`